davidkellis/able/README.md

 # Able Programming Language

 Able is a programming language that aims to be pleasant to use, relatively small, and relatively fast (in the same ballpark as Java or Go).
+You can kind of view Able as a hybrid between Go and Kotlin.
+Another reasonable characterization would be Rust + GC - ownership.

+Able has the feel of a hybrid OO/functional language.

 Here are a few sample programs to give you a feel for the language:

 **Hello World**

 ```
-package main

 fn main() {
   puts("Hello world.")
 }